anynines/a9s-kubernetes-training/website/docs/kubernetes/70-jobs/10-jobs.md

   }]}
 />

-ReplicaSets and Deployments are Kubernetes resources to describe long running processes (LRPs).
+ReplicaSets and Deployments are Kubernetes resources to describe long-running processes (LRPs).
 For web applications, for example, application instances, once started, are often running continuously and keeping them alive is a major goal.

-However, there are also - compared to LRPs - **short lived workloads**.
+However, there are also - compared to LRPs - **short-lived workloads**.
 These include **one-off tasks** as well as **tasks requiring recurring execution** both of varying complexity.

 **One-Off Tasks** will be covered in this lesson while **recurring tasks will be covered in the CRON Job Lesson**.